legal resources necessary to hold negligent facilities accountable.

 - A large wound that has a white or yellow color

 - An open wound that does not bleed

-In many cases, the location of the Stage 4 bedsore is based on the patient's health condition or mobility issues.
+In many cases, the location of the stage 4 bedsore is based on the patient's health condition or limited mobility issues.
 Any individual remaining in one position for an extended period of time could be at significant risk of developing pressure ulcers.
 The most affected areas include:

 - Shoulders and shoulder blades

 - Back of the head

 Nurses involved in patients' skin care protocols should follow proper precautions to ensure that stage 4 bedsores don't develop.
 The following are some safety measures used to prevent pressure ulcers:

 - Adequate repositioning for the patient every 2 hours using pillows or other positions that redistribute pressure

 - Use of beds that redistributes weight and assist in proper blood flow